Last updated February 2022

-This Policy is a legally binding agreement between you (“User”, “you” or “your”) and Assistant Directors Guild UK Limited (“Assistant Directors Guild UK Limited”, “we”, “us” or “our”).
-If you are entering into this agreement on behalf of a business or other legal entity, you represent that you have the authority to bind such entity to this agreement, in which case the terms “User”, “you” or “your” shall refer to such entity.
-If you do not have such authority, or if you do not agree with the terms of this agreement, you must not accept this agreement and may not access and use the Website and Services.
+Your use of the website and receipt of any associated Services is conditional upon you accepting the terms of this policy.
+If you are acting on behalf of a business or other legal entity, you represent that you have the authority to act, in which case the terms “User”, “you” or “your” shall refer to such entity.
+If you do not have such authority, or if you do not agree with the terms of this Policy then you may not access and use the Website and Services.
 By accessing and using the Website and Services, you acknowledge that you have read, understood, and agree to be bound by the terms of this Policy.
 This Policy does not apply to the practices of companies that we do not own or control, or to individuals that we do not employ or manage.

 When you open the Website, our servers automatically record information that your browser sends.
 This data may include information such as your device’s IP address, browser type, and version, operating system type and version, language preferences or the webpage you were visiting before you came to the Website and Services, pages of the Website and Services that you visit, the time spent on those pages, information you search for on the Website, access times and dates, and other statistics.